-Americans working abroad have always had to worry about double taxation.
-US citizens and green card holders living abroad are required to report their worldwide income to the IRS, as well as pay tax in their country of residence.
+US citizens and green card holders living abroad are required to report their worldwide income to the IRS.
+They may also have to pay foreign income tax in their country of residence.

-The same person paying the full rate of tax to two different countries on the same income is called “juridical” double taxation.
-This kind of double taxation hinders meaningful commerce between countries.
+Paying the full rate of tax on the same income to two different countries is called double taxation.

 What exactly is it?

-The Foreign Tax Credit allows all US taxpayers to reduce their federal income tax bill by a dollar for every dollar that they've already paid on the same income abroad.
+Claiming the Foreign Tax Credit allows US taxpayers to reduce their US federal income tax bill by a dollar for every dollar of foreign income tax that they’ve already paid on the same income abroad.

 Taxes paid in other countries qualify for the Foreign Tax Credit when: